Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Free energy dissipation

 We remark that the condition \eqref{ratiolim} is proposed to ensure that the entropy production rate is well-defined.

-Note that under the detail balance condition, the dissipation rate of free energy \eqref{freeener:DB} can be determined by the variation of Gibbs entropy and the change of internal energy.
-By the variation of Gibbs entropy in the system is
+Note that under the detailed balance condition, the dissipation rate of free energy \eqref{freeener:DB} can be determined by the variation of Gibbs entropy and the change of internal energy. {The variation of Gibbs} entropy in the system is

 The change of internal energy is

 Therefore, combining \eqref{Dentropy} and \eqref{Din}, the free energy dissipation under detailed balance condition is given by the entropy production rate alone: